microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/AVMPostDeploymentGuide.md

 # AVM Post Deployment Guide

+> **📋 Note**: This guide is specifically for post-deployment steps after using the AVM template.
+For complete deployment from scratch, see the main [Deployment Guide](./DeploymentGuide.md).

+---

 This document provides guidance on post-deployment steps after deploying the Document Knowledge Mining Solution Accelerator from the [AVM (Azure Verified Modules) repository](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/sa/document-knowledge-mining).

 ## Overview